peterkracik/wp-gcloud-run/app/wp-content/plugins/wp-stateless/readme.md

 ### Where can I submit feature requests or bug reports?

-We encourage community feedback and discussion through issues on the [GitHub repository](https://github.com/wpCloud/wp-stateless/issues).
+We encourage community feedback and discussion through issues on the [GitHub repository](https://github.com/udx/wp-stateless/issues).

 ### Can I test new features before they are released?

 To ensure new releases cause as little disruption as possible, we rely on a number of early adopters who assist us by testing out new features before they are released.
-[Please contact us](https://www.usabilitydynamics.com/contact) if you are interested in becoming an early adopter.
+[Please contact us](https://udx.io/) if you are interested in becoming an early adopter.

 ### Who maintains this plugin?

-[Usability Dynamics](https://www.usabilitydynamics.com/) maintains this plugin by continuing development through it's own staff, reviewing pull requests, testing, and steering the overall release schedule.
-Usability Dynamics is located in Durham, North Carolina and provides WordPress engineering and hosting services to clients throughout the United States.
+[UDX](https://udx.io/) maintains this plugin by continuing development through it's own staff, reviewing pull requests, testing, and steering the overall release schedule.
+UDX is located in Durham, North Carolina and provides WordPress engineering and hosting services to clients throughout the United States.